 2. You also get to live life on your own terms

 Many of the rules we live by were designed for somebody else in another time.
 But you have your own set of core values, don’t you?
 So now you can confidently declare “where is it written that I have to do that by the “book”?
 And once you do, you are free to find your own way to live life on your terms!

 3. You can scale and grow your business faster

-As a small business owner, you know all the negative and confidence-breaking information you are subjected to.
-But you also know that almost every time you ignore the rules and make decisions which are right for you, your business grows.
+As a small business owner, you know all the negative and confidence-breaking information you are bombarded with.
+But you also know that almost every time you ignore that information, and make decisions which are right for you, your business grows.

 Even now, when I reflect on my life and my business, I find so many instances when breaking the rules was the single most important thing I could do for my personal and professional growth.

 By now you are wondering…So if there is value in not always following the rules, is there a “right” way to break them?